 Throughput

-“Velocity” is closest to the throughput and like velocity can be estimated the likely delivery date.
+“Velocity” is closest to the throughput and like velocity can be estimated as the likely delivery date.
 It is the number of completed items per unit of time.
-In case of velocity, it is the number of completed story points per Sprint.
-However, unlike the velocity and user stories, throughput doesn’t distinguish between the size of the items, larger items and smaller items both have the same weight when calculating the throughput.
-If average cycle time decreases, then it potentially increases the average throughput of the process.
+In the case of velocity, it is the number of completed story points per Sprint.
+However, unlike the velocity and user stories, the throughput doesn’t distinguish between the size of the items, larger items and smaller items both have the same weight when calculating the throughput.
+If the average cycle time decreases, then it potentially increases the average throughput of the process.